jad-amine/jad-amine/README.md

 ## I'm a Husband, Developer, and Sports Addict!!

-- 🌱 I’m currently learning everything
+- 🌱 Junior Full Stack Developer
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Learn more about web3
 - ⚡ Fun fact: I practice all kinds of sports including Parkour & Free running